Adarsreg/Notegpt/README.md

 To deploy the backend, you can use a platform like Heroku.
 You can follow these instructions to deploy a Node.js application to Heroku.

 Make sure to set the environment variables OPENAI_API_KEY and MONGO_URI to their respective values on your production environment.

+NOTE:
+You need to have a mongodb_url from mongodb's site: https://www.mongodb.com/ Also you need open ai's api key from their website: https://platform.openai.com/account/api-keys

+Create an account and paste your mongo_db_url in .env file Paste your open ai api key in chatgpt.tsx file

 Credits
 Vite